sensu/sensu-docs/content/sensu-core/2.0/reference/assets.md

   --runtime-assets readme,foobar
 {{< /highlight >}}

-### Adding an Asset to an existing Check's dependencies
+### Adding an asset to an existing check's dependencies

 {{< highlight shell >}}
 sensuctl check set-runtime-assets check1 readme,foobar
 {{< /highlight >}}

-This command will set a Check's Assets to readme and foobar.
+This command will set a check's assets to `readme` and `foobar`.